William Shew

+William Shew (March 23, 1820 – February 5, 1903) was an American daguerreotypist and photographer active in Boston and San Francisco.
+He was among the early photographers to work in California and is associated with a mobile studio that he called the "Daguerreotype Saloon".
+His work included portraiture, views of Gold Rush-era California, and later exhibition photographs shown in San Francisco in the late 1860s.

+Early life and Boston career

-Shew was born near Watertown, New York on 23 March 1820.
-He studied daguerrotype photography with Samuel F. B. Morse, as did his brothers Truman, Jacob, and Myron.
-All four of the Shew brothers worked for photographer John Plumbe, who opened studios in various cities; William Shew worked in Plumbe's Boston studio from 1841 to 1844 before setting up his own daguerreian case manufacturing business, William Shew and Company, and pursuing studio work in partnership with daguerreotypist Marsena Cannon.
-In this period, Shew was a member of the Massachusetts Anti-Slavery Society.
+Shew was born near Watertown, New York, on March 23, 1820.
+He studied daguerreotype photography with Samuel F. B. Morse, as did his brothers Truman, Jacob, and Myron.
+All four brothers later worked for photographer John Plumbe.
+William Shew worked in Plumbe's Boston studio from 1841 to 1844 before establishing a daguerreian case manufacturing business, William Shew and Company, and later working in partnership with daguerreotypist Marsena Cannon.